yodobrin/feedback-ai-lens/README.md

 - **Interactive Jupyter Notebooks**: Includes notebooks for research and feedback exploration with built-in functionality to process, embed, and analyze feedback data.
 - **JSON Export**: Outputs processed feedback, including generated user stories, to a JSON format for further analysis.

+> Note: there is also a CLI version of this tool read more about it [here](./src/console/README.md)

 ## High Level Architecture

 Using `KQL` to extract service based data, the actual queries can be found in the `research.ipynb` notebook.
 The data is then processed and transformed into user stories using Azure OpenAI.
 The user stories are then embedded to facilitate similarity searches.
 The `summary.ipynb` and `clustering.ipynb` notebooks uses these embeddings for clustering feedbacks based on the embedding and the also create an aggregated view based on the feedback meta-data.